Last Updated: 8/7/19

 Previously Backpacker Sleepervans, now Tui Sleepervans—the company is still a family-owned business under Tui Campers, who also market Budget Campers, Freedom Campers, Captain Billy's 4WD Hire, Tasmania Campers, and Economy Rental Cars in New Zealand.
 They have an impressive fleet size and are well known for simple sleepervans that are highly affordable yet only caters a maximum of two people.

 About Tui Sleepervans

-This funky self-drive model will surely turn heads while on the open roads.
+This funky self-drive model that turn heads while on the open roads.
 This compact unit is covered with all sorts of marketing designs and slogans that will surely catch the attention of fellow backpackers.
 The Backpacker Sleepervan is uniquely designed to complete your holiday in a fun and exciting way.
 Inside the vehicle is a mini kitchen with a full set cook wear, crockery and cutlery, gas cooker, cooler box, a rear bench/ double bed and lots of storage areas.
-To save space, the kitchen comes with a folding counter top that becomes a nice dining table.
+To save space, the kitchen comes with a folding countertop that becomes a nice dining table.
 All these plus an awning with clips to extend your living space and add more comfort.

 An upgraded and recent unit, the Deluxe Sleepervan is a decent Toyota Voxy model with lesser flamboyant exterior designs.
 This could be an option for those who do not want to be a moving commercial and who'd want to travel discreetly.
 Though this one is pretty simple, it is made for glamping (not serious glamping though), with features inside like big comfy double, kitchen with 2 burner gas stove and 12v cooler box, rear awning and two sliding doors.
 Since these are compact sleepervans, they can explore the roads where big vans can't go and these are much easier to drive as well as park in standard parking areas.

-To reduce the liability or standard excess of NZ$1,500 for Backpacker Sleepervan (NZ$2,400 for drivers aged under 25 years) and NZ$2,000 for Deluxe Sleepervan (NZ$2,900 for drivers aged under 25 years) to NIL, you may avail of the reduction option as follows: Backpacker Sleepervan at NZ$17.00/ day ($22 per day for drivers under 25 years) and Deluxe Sleepervan at NZ$20.00/ day ($25 per day for drivers under 25 years).
+To reduce the liability or standard excess of NZ$ 2000 for Backpacker Sleepervan (NZ$3000 for drivers aged under 25 years) and NZ$4,000 for Deluxe Sleepervan (NZ$5000 for drivers aged under 25 years) to NIL, you may avail of the reduction option as follows: Backpacker Sleepervan at NZ$15 day ($20 per day for drivers under 25 years) and Deluxe Sleepervan at NZ$25/ day ($30 per day for drivers under 25 years).